orange-cloudavenue/terraform-provider-cloudavenue/docs/data-sources/network_routed.md

 ### Optional

 - `edge_gateway_id` (String) The ID of the edge gateway in which the routed network should be located.
+- `edge_gateway_name` (String) The name of the edge gateway in which the routed network should be located.

 ### Read-Only